03 Oct Choose the right outdoor supplier with our top 8 tips

 Tip 2- Pick Suppliers Who Stock Goods Themselves

-Many event companies work with other subcontractors to on-sell their wares as a package.
+Many event companies work with other subcontractors to `on-sell’ their wares as a package.
 This is common practice in the industry so do not be alarmed.
 But its also crucial to make sure that your suppliers can provide the basic resources to service your event.
 If your supplier needs to outsource all the work to another contractor, you are at the mercy of this unknown supplier that you have not chosen.
-Finding suppliers that are transparent and will show you the full details about other subcontractors will allow you to manage the event planning process successfully.
+Finding suppliers that are transparent and will provide you with the full details about other subcontractors will allow you to manage the event planning process successfully.

 Tip 3- Understand the Business of your Suppliers